paul-mesnilgrente/paul-mesnilgrente.github.io/README.md

 - Use the domain paul-mesnilgrente.com
 - Customize the theme with better fonts/colors
 - Write the articles

-- Make the contact form work
+## Optional

+- Package the blog in a theme and publish it